BonBon-exchange/.github/doc/long.md

 Data are deleted from our databases after each successful trade.

+Data on BonBon Exchange is new.
+You cannot resell data on BonBon Exchange.

+### Pricing

+5% paid by the buyer + 5% paid by the seller

 _Available in 2023._

 ## BonBon Web Browser - collect data